sebhildebrandt/http-graceful-shutdown/README.md

   function (optional), the SIGNAL type that caused the shutdown is passed to your cleanup function.
 See example.
-- **finally** here you can place a small (not time-consuming) function, that will be handled at the end of the shutdown e.g. for logging of shutdown.
+- **finally** here you can place a small (not time-consuming) function, that will be handled at the end of the shutdown e.g. for logging of shutdown — also if the shutdown failed.
+Can be sync or async (a returned promise is awaited).
+If you add an input parameter to your function (optional), the SIGNAL type that caused the shutdown is passed to it.
-  (sync)
 - **forceExit** force process.exit() at the end of the shutdown process, otherwise just let event loop clear